hotelcaliforniabm/arc/README.md

 ![alt text](v1_dmx_dimmer_interior.jpg "Custom 30a DMX Dimmer pack")

 ## Known issues
-* When the battery get completely drained sometimes the charger controller won't come on in the morning and needs a power cycle to correctly read the abttery status
+* When the battery gets completely drained sometimes the charge controller won't come on in the morning and needs a power cycle to correctly read the abttery status

 ## Todo's
 * Simplify status monitoring